 2. Embrace the idea of microadventures

 Not every adventure has to be a grand one, and there’s where microadventures come into play.
-You could do a quick car camping trip close to home on a weekday, create your own race or obstacle course near home, or anything else you can dream up.
+You could do a quick car camping trip close to home on a weekday, create your own race or obstacle course near home, cross country ski around your neighborhood, or anything else you can dream up.
 Microadventures aren’t meant to be complicated!

 British author Alastair Humphreys first brought the idea of microadventures to the world, and his website is full of inspiration.
 If you’re having trouble dreaming up microadventures, be sure to check out his work and remember these words: “Adventure is a state of mind.”